lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 In this equation subscript $s$ refers to the surface of the actor, while subscript $b$ refers to what is behind the actor.
 The term is called-- the transmissivity, and represents the amount of light that is transmitted through the actor.
 As an example, consider starting with three polygons colored red, green, and blue each with a transparency of 0.5.
 If the red polygon is in the front and the background is black, the resulting RGBA color will be (0.4, 0.2, 0.1, 0.875) on a scale from zero to one (**Figure 7-1**).

 It is important to note that if we switch the ordering of the polygons, the resulting color will change.
 This underlies a major technical problem in using transparency.
 If we ray-trace a scene, we will intersect the surfaces in a well-defined manner --- from front to back.
 Using this knowledge we can trace a ray back to the last surface it intersects, and then composite the color by applying **Equation7-1** to all the surfaces in reverse order (i.e., from back to front).
 In objectorder rendering methods, this compositing is commonly supported in hardware, but unfortunately we are not guaranteed to render the polygons in any specific order.
 Even though our polygons are situated as in **Figure 7-1**, the order in which the polygons are rendered might be the blue polygon, followed by the red, and finally the green polygon.
 Consequently, the resulting color is incorrect.
 If we look at the RGBA value for one pixel we can see the problem.
 When the blue polygon is rendered, the frame buffer and *z*-buffer are empty, so the RGBA quad (0,0,0.8,0.5) is stored along with the its z-buffer value.
 When the red polygon is rendered, a comparison of its z-value and the current z-buffer indicates that it is in front of the previous pixel entry.
 So Equation 7-1 is applied using the frame buffer’s RGBA value.
-This results in the RGBA value (0.4,0,0.2,0.75) being writ- ten to the buffer.
+This results in the RGBA value (0.4,0,0.2,0.75) being written to the buffer.
 Now, the green polygon is rendered and the z comparison indicates that it is behind the current pixel’s value.
 Again this equation is applied, this time using the frame buffer’s RGBA value for the surface and the polygon’s values from behind.
 This results in a final pixel color of (0.3,0.2, 0.175,0.875), which is different from what we previously calculated.
 Once the red and blue polygons have been composited and written to the frame buffer, there is no way to insert the final green polygon into the middle where it belongs.

 <figure id="Figure 7-1">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure7-1.png?raw=true width="640" alt="Figure7-1">